djplaner/blog/docs/2011/01/28/the-demise-of-altc/index.md

 ---
-title: "The demise of ALTC and why I&#039;m not sad"
+title: The demise of ALTC and why I'm not sad
 date: 2011-01-28 13:48:46+10:00
 categories: ['thesis']
 type: post